Looking for support for your finance function? Book a time with an expert.

 1. Accelerate Accounts Receivable Collection

-• Implement automated payment reminders at strategic intervals (7, 3, and 1 day before due)
+• - Create automated payment reminders for key dates (7, 3, and 1 day prior to due dates)

-• Offer early payment discounts aligned with your actual cost of capital
+• - Provide discounts for early payment that relate to your cost of capital

-• Establish differentiated payment terms based on customer payment history
+• - Establish different payment terms according to the payment history of each customer

 2. Negotiate Customer Payment Terms

-• Offering early payment discounts that actually reflect your cost of capital
+• Offer early payment discounts that actually represent your cost of capital

-• Establishing progressive payment structures for larger contracts
+• Establishing progressive payment schedules for larger contracts

-• Requiring deposits for custom or high-value orders
+• Charging deposits for custom or high-value orders

 3. Negotiate Supplier Carrying Costs